Economic Optimization of Flexible Power-Intensive Industrial Processes

 Project Duration:

-The project is supported by the Federal Ministry for Economic Affairs and Energy (BMWi), to raise the associated potential for energy system transformation.
+The project was supported by the Federal Ministry for Economic Affairs and Energy (BMWi), to raise the associated potential for energy system transformation.